 Question 4: Where can I find quality swimwear on a budget?

-We love Old Navy , Target, Newport News, and Spiegel in particular.
+We love Old Navy and Target in particular.
+Forever21 also has a great selection as well as lower priced department stores like JcPenney’s.
 However, even the highest-end stores have awesome clearance sales.
 Other money-saving swimwear tips: match cheap separates together, and avoid buying bikinis from the pricier retailers (50 bucks a piece really hurts the bank account).
 One-pieces are way more affordable and plus, they’re way “in” this summer.

 Question 5: If I wear a dark color suit, will I tan better?